Accounting Honors Society

 Alpha Chi, Gamma Chapter

-For more information, contact the program manager for the Alpha Chi Gamma Chapter at firstname.lastname@example.org.
+For more information, contact the chapter’s program manager at firstname.lastname@example.org.

 Alpha Phi Sigma, Department of Criminal Justice